talal/ilm/lib.typ

   // Set this to `none`, if you want to disable the table of contents.
   // More info: https://typst.app/docs/reference/model/outline/
   table-of-contents: outline(),

+  // Display an appendix after the body but before the bibliography.
+  appendix: (
+    enabled: false,
+    title: "",
+    heading-numbering-format: "",
+    body: none,
+  ),

   // The result of a call to the `bibliography` function or `none`.
   // Example: bibliography("refs.bib")